-Obama to give his diagnosis for what ails Obamacare
+Obama says his departure may fix what ails Obamacare

-WASHINGTON President Barack Obama on Thursday will head to the election battleground state Florida to give his prescription for fixing the Affordable Care Act, his signature healthcare law, but any remedies will be left up to his successor and the next Congress.
+MIAMI President Barack Obama said on Thursday that his departure from office in January might be what it takes to begin to heal the political scars over Obamacare and allow for needed fixes to his signature healthcare law.

+The 2010 Affordable Care Act tipped off a long and bitter political and legal battle between the White House and Republicans in the U.S. Congress who said the 2010 law creates unwarranted government intervention in personal healthcare and private industry.

-Battling a barrage of negative headlines about rising health insurance premiums and shrinking doctor networks for people participating in the program, Obama is urging more young, uninsured people to sign up for the subsidized insurance plans offered under the law.
+Republicans have been quick to highlight a recent barrage of negative headlines about rising health insurance premiums and shrinking doctor networks for people participating in subsidized insurance plans offered under the law.

-He also wants to encourage lawmakers to create a government-run health insurance option to help U.S. states where there is little or no competition among private insurers.
+Obama acknowledged the law is not working perfectly, but said the problems could be fixed by legislation, encouraging lawmakers to create a government-run health insurance option to help U.S. states where there is little or no competition among private insurers.

-"That added competition in all 50 states would, we believe, have the effect of further challenging private health insurance companies to improve their offerings and reduce their prices," White House spokesman Josh Earnest said on Wednesday.
+"Maybe now that I'm leaving office, maybe Republicans can stop with the 60-something repeal votes they've taken and stop pretending that they have a serious alternative ... and just work with the next president to smooth out the kinks," he said in a speech at Miami Dade College.

+"They can even change the name of the law to Reagancare, or Paul Ryan care," Obama said, evoking the name of the Republican speaker of the House of Representatives.
+"I don't care.
+I just want it to work."

+But Ryan, in a written response, said he would continue to seek to repeal and replace the law.
+"At this point, one thing is clear: this law can't be fixed," Ryan said.

-Obama will speak about Obamacare in Miami before heading to a rally for Hillary Clinton, the Democratic candidate in the Nov.
-8 presidential election, who has said she would add a public option and expand tax incentives for healthcare costs.
-Republican Donald Trump has pledged to repeal and replace the law.
+Obama was later slated to headline a rally in Florida, a battleground election state, for Hillary Clinton, the Democratic candidate in the Nov.
+8 presidential election.
+Clinton has said she would add a public option and expand tax incentives for healthcare costs.
+Republican nominee Donald Trump has pledged to repeal and replace the law.

-The Patient Protection and Affordable Care Act was signed into law by Obama in March 2010.
-It created online exchanges, which opened in 2014, where consumers can shop for individual health insurance and receive income-based subsidies.

-Republicans who control Congress have bitterly fought the program, saying it creates unwarranted government intervention in personal healthcare and private industry.

 The government forecasts 13.8 million people will sign up for Obamacare plans in 2017, up 1.1 million from 2016.